rettersoft/docs/src/pages/docs/operations/delete.md

 ---
-title: Deployment
+title: Delete Classes & Instances
-description: You can deploy your classes via RDK.
+description: You can delete your classes and instances via RDK.
 ---

-You can deploy your classes via RDK.
+You can delete your classes and instances via RDK.

-> You cannot deploy more than 5 classes in parallel.
+> You cannot delete more than 10 classes in parallel.
+> You cannot delete more than 10 instances in parallel.

 ```typescript
 interface DeleteClass {